dandyxu/dandyxu.me/source/_posts/How-to-use-Git-Submodule-to-manage-Hexo-themes.md

 ---
 title: How to use Git Submodule to manage Hexo themes
 date: 2018-01-24 23:37:03
+categories:
+- Git
 tags:
 - hexo
-- Git
+- git
-- Git Submodule
+- git submodule
 ---
-In the last blog [How to update Hexo and Hexo theme properly](https://dandyxu.me/2018/01/23/How-to-update-Hexo-and-Hexo-theme-properly/ "How to update Hexo and Hexo theme properly"), I manage both Hexo blog and Hexo themes as Git Repositories.
+In the last blog [How to update Hexo and Hexo theme properly](https://dandyxu.me/Hexo/How-to-update-Hexo-and-Hexo-theme-properly/ "How to update Hexo and Hexo theme properly"), I manage both Hexo blog and Hexo themes as Git Repositories.
 However, I met a problem when I push everything to remote repo and tried to pull to another PC/Mac.

 ### Where is my theme?